 On the first week of my first month I stayed in the gym for hours.
 It was crazy because I haven’t worked out in a gym in sooo long I needed to learn and get used to the equipment along with making sure I was doing the exercises correctly.
 One thing I promise you though, is that it gets easier and faster as your body gets used to it.
 By the second month I was already getting bored with my routine and ready for another challenge!

 This is my progress from day one up to 60 days.
-I still have one more month to go but I’m so happy with my progress so far that I wanted to share it with you right away.
+I still have one more month to go but I’m so happy with my fitness plan and progress so far that I wanted to share it with you right away.

 As for the meal plan, I basically eat every 3 hours.
 Small portions rich in protein and good carbs (veggies, fruit).
 For the first month the only grains allowed was quinoa and brown rice.
 Second month I had a lot more grains but my workout routine was a lot more intense with super series (series that you do a set of two equipments without a break, then rest).
 I know a lot of you get meal samples from my instastories and that’s really my day-to-day.
 The only big changes I’ve made was portion control (weighting my food) and not “snacking” between meals.
 I started to add more protein to everything, think egg whites and flax milk with plant protein.